 Unlike these methods, PathKeeper’s solution uses only a preoperational CT scan and offers a completely safe and radiation-free operating environment.

 AFFORDABLE AND COST-EFFECTIVE

 PathKeeper’s breakthrough technology is competitively priced, making it an affordable option for hospitals and clinics of all sizes and budgets.
-The system is also highly cost effective.
-It 30 second registration reduces operative time, and its continuous tracking eliminates the need to pause the procedure.
-Since it does not require CT scanning during the procedure, the system eliminates the need for radiology equipment and support staff.
+The system is also highly cost-effective.
+Its quick setup and registration time reduces operative time, and its continuous tracking eliminates the need to pause the procedure.
+Since it does not require CT scanning during the procedure, the system eliminates the need for radiology equipment and support staff which saves costs as well.
 The system has a small footprint that does not take up a lot of space in the operating room and since it is highly mobile, it can be easily transferred between operating rooms.

-The platform uses common resources such as 2D & 3D Dicom viewer, pre-op and intra-op implant planning, cloud sharing between staff (including remote specialists) and PACS Integration to ensure precise planning.
+The platform uses common resources such as pre-operative and intra-operative implant planning and cloud sharing between staff (including remote specialists) to ensure precise planning.

-PathKeeper has successfully completed 10 cadaver labs ranging from the cervical vertebrae to the lumbar, having inserted an average of 6-8 screws in the process.
+PathKeeper has successfully completed 10 cadaver labs ranging from the cervical vertebrae to the sacrum, having inserted an average of 6-8 screws in the process.

 Hospital for Special Surgery, NY, USA